-The Third Energy Package34 in principle only requires transmission system operators ("electricity TSOs") to be fully "ownership" unbundled.
-European legislation does not oblige DSOs to be "ownership" unbundled, but it imposes legal and functional unbundling.
-This is the case in Belgium as well where only electricity TSOs are subject to the most stringent rules on ownership unbundling.
+The Third Energy Package 40 in principle only requires transmission system operators ("electricity TSOs") to be fully "ownership" unbundled.
+European legislation does not oblige DSOs to be "ownership" unbundled, but it imposes accounts, legal (horizontal) and functional unbundling.
+41 This is the case in Belgium as well where only electricity TSOs are subject to the most stringent rules on ownership unbundling.
 The Flemish Region has implemented the Third Energy Package by introducing specific unbundling rules applicable to DSOs (such as the Guarantors) and their operating company.